An Essential Element in Medical Malpractice Lawsuits

 Clinical & Forensic Psychologist

-Psychological Fitness to Practice Evaluation is an invaluable tool in medical malpractice cases, providing clinical and empirical evidence regarding the emotional well-being and functioning of the defendant.
+Psychological Fitness to Practice Evaluation is an invaluable tool in medical malpractice cases.
+It provides clinical and objective empirical evidence regarding the defendant's emotional well-being and functioning.
 These evaluations are essential in determining whether psychological conditions or impairments might have affected the professionals' ability to provide safe and efficient care.

 By integrating forensic psychological evaluations, attorneys representing plaintiffs or defendants can harness a powerful tool to construct persuasive legal arguments.
-These evaluations include a clinical interview and the administration of empirically based objective psychometric testing.
+These evaluations include a clinical interview and objective empirically based psychometric testing administration.

 A comprehensive fitness-to-practice assessment is essential for identifying various conditions that can affect the ability to provide quality patient care.
 These conditions may include anxiety, depression, traumatic stress, or substance abuse.
 Effectively addressing and managing these issues is imperative to upholding high quality and safety standards in healthcare.